NataliaChotza/PAD/README.md

-# PUZ
+# PAD
-Repository for PUZ class from Master degree program
+Repository for PAD class from Master degree program